grip-on-software/data-gathering/README.md

 ### Topdesk

 For `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
-The projects section has option names corresponding to Jira project keys and values corresponding to the project representation pass number in the CSV dump.
-The names section have internal identifiers for the columns in the CSV dump as options, and their associated values are the actual names in the CSV dump.
-The whitelist section contains a global whitelist, which is a regular expression that matches descriptions of items that are relevant events.
-The project-specific whitelist(s) instead match event descriptions that are specifically relevant to the project.
-The blacklist section can only have a global blacklist that filters irrelevant events based on their description.
+The `projects` section has option names corresponding to Jira project keys and values corresponding to the project representation pass number in the CSV dump.
+The `names` section have internal identifiers for the columns in the CSV dump as options, and their associated values are the actual names in the CSV dump.
+The `whitelist` section contains a global allow list under the option name `all`, which is a regular expression that matches descriptions of items that are relevant events.
+The section may also have project-specific allow list(s), which instead match event descriptions that are specifically relevant to the project.
+The `blacklist` section contains a global deny list under the option name `all` that filters irrelevant events based on their description.
+There is no project-specific deny list.